4d/docs/docs/WebServer/qodly-studio.md

 Qodly Studio can also be used in the [**Qodly Cloud platform**](https://qodly.com), dedicated to the development of web business applications.

-With Qodly Studio, you will discover a totally new web UI, get familiar with the concept of Qodly Sources, and learn how to:
+Qodly Studio proposes a dedicated web UI, in which you can:

 - create Qodly pages by placing components on a canvas
-- map components to data
+- map components to Qodly Sources
 - trigger 4D code by configuring events
 - and much more.